Skip to main content

 PROPERTIES

 The ideal candidate should be comfortable with power tools, painting techniques, and working with fabric.
 Excellent email communication skills are required, and a valid driver’s license is a plus.
-This apprenticeship is suitable for those working toward careers as Properties Masters, Properties Artisans, or designers.
+This apprenticeship is suitable for those working toward careers as Properties Supervisors, Properties Artisans, or designers.

 EDUCATION & ENGAGEMENT

-The Education & Engagement Apprentice assists in the planning, implementation of the theatre’s community engagement and educational initiatives.
-The apprentice works with teaching artists to develop and conduct workshops, classes, and schools programs throughout the year.
-Additionally, the apprentice collaborates with and supports the Director of Community Engagement in a variety of programs that deepen our ties to our local community that range from running panel discussions to organizing donation drives and coordinating special community events.
-This individual also helps run post-show discussions, has an opportunity to work directly with students as a teaching artist.
-They are also involved in artistic season-planning conversations and have the opportunity to assist with certain written materials like blog posts and study guides.
+The Education & Engagement Apprentice assists in the planning and implementation of the theatre’s community engagement and educational initiatives.
+The apprentice works with teaching artists to develop and conduct lessons, classes, and other school programs throughout the year.
+Additionally, the apprentice collaborates with the Director of Community Engagement in a variety of programs that deepen our ties to our local community, ranging from running panel discussions to organizing donation drives and coordinating special community events.
+This individual also helps facilitate post-show discussions and has an opportunity to work directly with students as a teaching artist.
+They are also involved in artistic season-planning conversations and assist with certain written materials like blog posts and study guides.
 In addition the apprentice also completes administrative tasks like departmental finance and data tracking.
-Other responsibilities include company management coverage and run crew assignments.
+Other responsibilities include serving as an emergency contact on campus and a production run crew assignment.

-ARTISTIC & DRAMATURGY
+CASTING & DRAMATURGY

-The Artistic & Dramaturgy Apprentice works with the Senior Associate Artistic Director and the Casting/Producing Fellow to help produce our season.
-This individual helps schedule and run all auditions for our shows and assists with producing artistic events like Internal Showcase.
+The Casting and Dramaturgy Apprentice works with the Senior Associate Artistic Director and the Casting Director to help produce our season.
+This individual helps schedule and run all auditions for our shows and assists with producing artistic and community engagement events.
 The apprentice also creates original dramaturgical materials, including actor packets, program notes, and study guides.
-They also help run post-show discussions and have the opportunity to write blog posts and attend rehearsals.
-Additional responsibilities include company management coverage and run crew assignments.
+They have an opportunity to facilitate post-show discussions, write blog posts, and attend rehearsals.
+Additional responsibilities include serving as an emergency contact on campus and a production run crew assignment.

-Candidates should be able to work independently and be prepared to take a large amount of responsibility.
-Strong communication and interpersonal skills are a must.
-Candidates should exhibit excellent writing, research, and communication skills, and be able to multi-task and establish priorities.
-Graphic design skills are a plus.
-This position is appropriate for those working toward careers as Dramaturgs, Directors, and Literary Managers.
-Casting Directors, Casting Agents, Artistic Directors, or Directors.
+Candidates should be able to work independently and be prepared to take on a large amount of responsibility with support.
+Candidates should exhibit strong discretion and interpersonal skills, excellent writing, research, and communication skills, and be able to multi-task and establish priorities.
+This position is appropriate for those working toward careers as Dramaturgs, Directors, Literary Managers, Casting Directors, Casting Agents, Producers, and Artistic Directors.

 Box Office: 301.924.3400

-Open Wednesday - Sunday: 12:00PM - 6:00PM
+Open Wednesday - Sunday: 12:00 PM - 6:00 PM

 Mailing list